Compliance & Ethics in a Nutshell

 Retaliation, Retributions, and Reprisals

-Florida Public Records Law provides that most USF System records are public and open to inspection by any person requesting such access; however, certain records may contain information that is confidential and therefore exempt from disclosure.
+Florida Public Records Law provides that most USF records are public and open to inspection by any person requesting such access; however, certain records may contain information that is confidential and therefore exempt from disclosure.
 Use this Compliance & Ethics in a Nutshell guide to learn about employee responsibilities when it comes to public records law compliance and more.